Don't Phunk with My Heart: Critical reception

 Nicholas Taylor of PopMatters called "Don't Phunk with My Heart" a "standout" in regard to "complex and engaging hip-hop music, a mix of rap, soul, jazz, and funk that will constantly surprise and delight."
-However, he stated that "Pump It" would have been a better choice for the first single, writing that it "continually impresses and grooves and better melds raps with beats", while noting "Don't Phunk with My Heart" to get repetitive and clunky.
+However, he stated that "Pump It" would have been a better choice for Monkey Business' first single, writing that it "continually impresses and grooves and better melds raps with beats", while noting "Don't Phunk with My Heart" to get repetitive and clunky.
 Taylor further explains the song's cons, writing that it suffers from "unimpressive rapping" and "a distinct lack of substance".
-John Bush of Allmusic listed it as one of the album's best tracks.
+John Bush of AllMusic listed it as one of Monkey Business' best tracks.
 Nathan Rabin of The A.V.
 Club calls it a continuation of the "summertime vibe of dumb fun".
 Robert Christgau listed the song as a track pick.
 Azeem Ahmad of musicOMH predicted the album Monkey Business to be a success if "Don't Phunk with My Heart" was an indication of its sound.
 The staff at Boston.com felt the song was "OK" compared to "My Style", a different album track.
 Kelefa Sanneh of The New York Times called it "a much more wholesome hip-hop hit", comparing it to Ying Yang Twins' 2005 single "Wait (The Whisper Song)".

-The Black Eyed Peas were nominated for two 2006 Grammy Awards for the song and won for "Grammy Award for Best Rap Performance by a Duo or Group".
-The song also won the BMI Award, which was awarded to the Kalyanji Anandji brothers, for their compositions of "Ye Mera Dil" and "Ae Nujawan" used as a basis for the song.
+The Black Eyed Peas were nominated for two awards at the 48th Annual Grammy Awards in 2006 for the song and won for Grammy Award for Best Rap Performance by a Duo or Group.
+The song also won the BMI Award, which was awarded to Kalyanji Virji Shah and his brother Anandji Virji Shah, for their compositions of "Ye Mera Dil" and "Ae Nujawan" used as a basis for the song.
 The award was collected by Anandji Virji Shah, the surviving member of the duo.